 Center for Parish Spirituality

-The Center for Parish Spirituality (CPS) is a Catholic pastoral resource center in the Netherlands that helps parishioners and parish communities to grow in their relationship with God.
-Established in 1990 by the Congregation of the Blessed Sacrament, the Center offers days of reflection and a wide range of publications and presentations designed to nourish faith.
-Since the liturgy is “the source and summit of the Christian life,” many of our writings and projects focus on the Eucharist.
-We also stress the importance of evangelization, fundamental catechesis and sharing faith with children.
+The Center for Parish Spirituality (CPS) is a Catholic pastoral resource center in the Netherlands.
+Its mission is to help parishes become vital communities of faith, service and witness.
+Established in 1990 by the Congregation of the Blessed Sacrament (S.S.S.), the Center offers days of reflection and a wide range of publications, presentations and other tools designed to nourish faith.
+Since the eucharist is “the source and summit of the Christian life,” many of our initiatives focus on eucharistic spirituality and the importance of growing in a personal relationship with Christ.